-The employee can use sick or PTO in this situation.
-We have not seen any guidance requiring employers to pay for scheduled hours; however, workers' compensation may be available.
+We have not seen any guidance requiring employers to pay for scheduled hours; however, workers' compensation or unemployment benefits may be available.

 3. If an employee calls off for a scheduled shift due to being quarantined for 14 days after exposure to COVID-19 (has not tested positive) and it is not known where the employee contracted the virus, can the employee use available sick time or PTO?
 Also, is the employer obligated to pay the employee for his or her scheduled hours?